-- O Everybody loves free software. - O The bad guys know this. - O Hacked or fake free software is another common delivery device for bad stuff (malware, viruses, and rootkits). - Free software is the most common delivery vehicle for bad stuff.
-So if your Mac or Windows asks you if you want to open or install any application you aren't sure about, weren't expecting to install, or didn't come from a known vetted source, always say NO.
+- O Everybody loves free software. - O The bad guys know this. - O Hacked or fake free software is another common delivery device for bad stuff (malware, viruses, and rootkits). - Free software is the most common delivery vehicle for bad stuff. - O Unless you have vetted the source of the software by doing web searches to see if it's safe and not malware, never install it.